 - 1 tbsp turmeric powder

 - 1 clove

 - one-inch piece ginger (chopped)

 - 1 onion (chopped)

-- Add curry leaves and seasoning (salt, sugar soya sauce) to taste.
+7. Add curry leaves and seasoning (salt, sugar, soya sauce & ketchup).

 8. Taste and adjust seasoning to your liking.